avi202020/fx-orders-processor/README.md

 Test from Browser (GUI)
 -------------------------
+We also require fx-orders-capture microservice https://github.com/pmjobsearch01/fx-orders-capture.git to run along with fx-orders-processor microservice.

-Once application is up and running by using above run command then open a browser and test the application using below url
+Once both of the applications is up and running by using above run command open a browser and test the application using below url

 http://localhost:8080/